- Public Safety

 The Fridley Fire Division consists of full-time staff, part-time and paid-on-call firefighters.
-We will be hiring for paid-on-call firefighters in the fall 2021.
+We will be hiring for paid-on-call firefighters throughout the year.
 Join the men and women in one of the most rewarding opportunities of a lifetime!

 Hiring Timeline (PDF)

 Training & Onboarding

 After hiring, your first year will be dedicated to training.
 You’ll maintain contact with an administrator at the department and given the opportunity to attend certain trainings, meetings, and events.

 Training completed during the first 12 months (if not done prior to employment) will include:

 - Nationally Registered Emergency Medical Technician (140 hours)

 - 2 nights/week traditionally for 5 months or can be completed through a local college or third-party.

 - NFPA 1001 Firefighter I and II (120 hours)

 - 2 nights/week traditionally for 4 months completed through the Anoka County Fire Academy or a local college.